CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ## [ ] _+A_ Update the list of licenses
 ```

-## Prepare for data acquisition, after the license is cleared
+## corpusshortname: Prepare for data acquisition, after the license is cleared
 ```
 # [ ] _+A_ Create/update the META-SHARE record, including the license information
 # [ ] _?A_ Request a URN for the META-SHARE record, if missing